Setting local plan policies for net zero buildings

 Local planning authorities wishing to set energy efficiency standards for new homes that go beyond building regulations have, in recent years, faced a complex and often contradictory policy context from national government.

-The aim of this page to is bring together resources for local authorities to help navigate this so they can consider their options in relation to setting policies for net zero homes and buildings within their local plans.
+The aim of this web resource to is bring together information for local authorities to help navigate this, so they can consider their options in relation to setting policies for net zero homes and buildings within their local plans.

 Why are local authorities setting planning policies for net zero building?